jaxernst/juice-docs/docs/user/project.md

 For example: with a 3-day edit deadline, edits must be made at least 3 days before a cycle starts.
 Otherwise, those edits won't take effect until the cycle *after* the next one.

+*How to choose:* The longer your edit deadline, the easier it will be for supporters to check your edits, but the harder it will be to move quickly.
+A 3-day deadline is a good starting point for most projects.

 ## Token

 :::tip